This post may contain affiliate links. Please read our disclosure policy.

 How To Make Zucchini Bread

-These step-by-step photos and instructions help you visualize how to make this mini zucchini bread recipe.
+These photos and instructions help you visualize how to make this mini zucchini bread recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Grate the Zucchini: Use a box grater, food processor, or high-powered blender.
 I use my Vitamix, and it works great.